Shea Theodore: Youth

 Prior to the 2011–12 season, Theodore partook in the Seattle Thunderbirds rookie camp.
 After making the final roster, Theodore recorded 35 points in 69 games during his first full season.
 He recorded his first career major junior goal in a 6–3 win over the Portland Winterhawks on November 19, 2011.
 As the 2013 NHL Entry Draft approached, Theodore was rated as a top prospect by various scouts.
 Midway through the 2012–13 season, Theodore was ranked 17th amongst American skaters by the NHL Central Scouting Bureau and was eventually drafted in the first round of the 2013 NHL Entry Draft by the Anaheim Ducks.
 He signed a three-year, entry-level contract with the team on September 24, 2013.
-Theodore continued his high scoring pace during the 2013–14 WHL season, where he led all WHL defensemen in scoring and was selected for the Western Conference 1st Team All-Star team.
+Theodore continued his high scoring pace during the 2013–14 WHL season, where he led all WHL defencemen in scoring and was selected for the Western Conference 1st Team All-Star team.
 He was assigned to the Ducks American Hockey League (AHL) affiliate, the Norfolk Admirals, on April 10, 2014 but recorded no points in four games.

 After attending the Ducks training camp, Theodore was reassigned to the WHL for the 2014–15 season.
 Following a mid-season injury to captain Justin Hickman, Theodore was selected to wear the "C" for the remainder of the year.
-In his final season of junior hockey, Theodore served an assistant captain and was awarded the Bill Hunter Memorial Trophy as WHL Defenseman of the Year.
+In his final season of junior hockey, Theodore served an assistant captain and was awarded the Bill Hunter Memorial Trophy as WHL defenceman of the year.
 He joined the Ducks AHL affiliate, the Norfolk Admirals, in April 2015 after recording 13 goals and 35 assists in 43 games.